What is Curriculum for Excellence?

 Parents/Carers continue to play a vital role in further developing children’s language skills by reading together, and by taking advantage of the daily opportunities they have to talk with their children about a wide range of experiences, interests and thoughts and feelings.

 We have worked closely with Cumbernauld Academy and our cluster primaries to develop a progressive and coherent French programme for pupils throughout the school from primary 1 to 7.
-We will be introducing Spanish to pupils in the upper stages this session.
+Pupils in primaries 5, 6 and 7 also have Spanish lessons.

 Parents/Carers can further develop children’s awareness, knowledge and understanding of many concepts by providing them with opportunities to use skills in everyday life.
 Parents/Carers should also encourage children to practise their addition, subtraction, multiplication and division facts regularly at home, enabling them to further develop speed and accuracy.
 It is important that consistent approaches are used in school and at home to avoid children becoming confused and parents/carers are encouraged to speak to class teachers about the maths language and methods being used.